hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

   - (however) static indexing has been removed:

     when we assimilated to "one ring", we refactored-out two static array passes (#tombstone-C). generally, "indexing" each association around one or another particular category was useful then, and is not now.

-    (BUT NOTE something like "indexing" is still employed for the next point.)
+    (BUT NOTE something like "indexing" is still employed for the next point :[#here.C.6].)

   - weirdness around how "requiredness" was/is specified and